rthinh2002/event_planning_website/README.md

             Event detail display:
                 Title, location, date and host of the event that the user have been invited to will be retrieved from the database and shown on the page

             Specify availability:
                 User who have been invited to the event can specify their availability for every potential dates of the event Available options including:
                     Yes,
                     No

             Check Calendar:
                 If the user have connected their uesr account with their Google account, A container contains their Google Calendar will be displayed for the user to check their availability

             Save:
                 Availability changes made by the user will be passed to the server and the database will be updated accordingly

+        guest_invitation.html

+            General:
+                    Limited access to the app - can log in, respond to specific event (with specific link from email).
+Can view event page only

+            Event detail display:
+                    Title, location, date and host of the event that the user have been invited to will be retrieved from the database and shown on the page

         event_view_host.html